Validating NACHA Addenda Records with Pydantic

 def validate_return_code(cls, v: str) -> str:

-if v not in valid_codes:
+if v not in cls._VALID_RETURN_CODES:

-raise ValueError(f"Invalid NACHA return reason code: {v}")
+raise ValueError(f"Unknown NACHA return reason code: {v!r}")

 return v